ericpsb/Research/fbprojectb/README.md

 https://das-lab.org/truefriend
 https://github.com/ericpsb/Research/tree/master/fbprojectb

-Last updated: August 16, 2017 by Peter Schaedler (pwschaedler)
+Last updated: September 10, 2017 by Peter Schaedler (pwschaedler)

 # Overview
 TrueFriend is a website/Facebook app that infers the degrees of friendship between people based on the frequency of online interactions, and thus finds the "true friends" of a user.
 By using the Facebook Graph API, TrueFriend requests every item in a user's feed and stores it in a MongoDB database.
 From there, Python scripts process the information into two representations: 1) individual interactions, such as comments, which include the users involved and the posts from which they were gathered, and 2) JSON to represent the nodes and links that will be loaded into a D3.js force-directed graph.
 Each node represents a person on Facebook, and two nodes are connected if there is some interaction between them on the user's timeline.
 The more they interact, the closer the nodes will be.